-GREATER GOOD STUDIO, GRAND RAPIDS MI
+GREATER GOOD STUDIO, CHICAGO IL

 Greater Good Studio is a strategic design firm focused on advancing equity.
 We do this by co-creating human-centered programs, tools and strategies, and by teaching design to changemakers in organizations and communities.
 We have a team of nine full-time Pissed-Off Optimists, split between Research, Design and Operations.
 Our backgrounds are varied pulling from fields like public health, graphic design, engineering, fine arts, architecture and business.
 We believe in the capacity of all people to create solutions that improve society.
 We envision a world where there is opportunity to do so regardless of race, gender, income, age or zip code.